Skip to content

 Always Disconnect the Guitar Jack with Active Pickups

-Due to all these peculiarities, their different output levels and other electrical properties, it is generally not possible to mix active and passive pickups in the same instrument.
+Due to all these particularities, their different output levels and other electrical properties, it is generally not possible to combine active and passive pickups in the same instrument.

-Active pickups pick up the vibration of the string so faithfully and clearly that it hardly detects the vibrations coming from the wood of the guitar.
+The active pickups capture the vibration of the string so faithfully and clearly that they barely detect the vibrations coming from the wood of the guitar.
 For this reason, the resulting sound in guitars with different woods is hardly perceptible when it comes to active pickups.

-Precisely the precision of this type of pickups, can be “cold” or unnatural, as it happens with the precise Digital Delays pedals in comparison with the Analog Delays.
-But really they are just different effects, and in the case of active or passive pickups they are not better than each other, they are just different.
-Each one with its qualities and different characteristics, active pickups being highly appreciated in genres such as Hard Rock or Heavy Metal.
+Precisely the precision of this type of pickups, can be “cold” or unnatural, as is the case with precise Digital Delays pedals in comparison with the Analog Delays.
+But in reality, they are simply different effects, and in the case of active or passive pickups, one is not better than the other, they are simply different, and each type of pickup has its own qualities and different characteristics.

-Active pickups are very suitable for extreme high-gain sounds without the consequent noise problems, and very useful in studio recordings and on stages with a large display of lighting that could generate interference, such as the case of David Gilmour and his spectacular lighting in live.
+Active pickups are ideal for high-gain sounds without the resulting noise problems, and are very useful in studio recordings and on stages with extensive lighting that could cause interference, as in the case of David Gilmour and his spectacular live lighting.

 Red Stratocaster of David Gilmour